The Blue Supergiant Progenitor of the Supernova Imposter AT~2019krl: Discussion

 \section{Discussion}

-Even though the optical peak of the outburst was missed because AT~2019krl was behind the Sun, the extensive data on the pre-eruption star provides new and important clues into the progenitor and its relationship to the class of SN~2008S-like transients.
-The observational properties of SN~2008S-like outbursts overlap significantly with other transients, whereas the progenitors remain uncertain and might potentially arise from a variety of dusty objects.
-Below we discuss how AT~2019krl is like and unlike various transient event classes.
+Even though the optical peak of the outburst was missed because AT~2019krl was behind the Sun, the extensive data on the pre-eruption star provides new and important clues into the progenitor.
+The observational properties overlap significantly with other transients, and below we discuss how AT~2019krl is like and unlike various transient event classes.